f5devcentral/f5-beacon/examples/insights/telegraf-ping/README.md

 The **Insights View** page within F5 Beacon is a centralized location to get insightful information about your application ecosystem.
 Insights are divided into three categories **Cost**, **Operations** and **Security**.

 Beacon has built-in insights, such as the 'F5 Assets and Inventory' insight detailing F5 assets acting as Beacon sources.
-In addition to built-in insights,Beacon users can generate custom insights and publish them to Beacon.
+In addition to built-in insights, Beacon users can generate custom insights and publish them to Beacon.
 ![](images/F5CS_Beacon.Service-Insights.png)

 **Custom Insights**

-In this section, we will detail how to utilize the Ping metrics to build a **Ping Insight**.
+In this section, we will detail how to utilize Ping metrics to build a **Ping Insight**.
 We will utilize an AWS Lambda function to periodically query Beacon metrics and update the insight with packet loss information for the last hour.
 Metrics can be published from any environment -- public cloud, private server or from a local machine.
-The only requirement is accessibility to the Beacon insights API.
+The only requirement is accessibility to the [Beacon Insights API](https://portal.cloudservices.f5.com/docs.html#tag/Beacon-Insights).
 As mentioned, in this example we will build a Lambda function in Golang with the following handler entry point:

 ```go